jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 <uses-permission android:name="org.jboss.aerogear.unifiedpush.helloworld" />
 ```

-And add this element as a child of the application element, to register the default JBoss Mobile Add-On for Android broadcast receiver.
+And add this element as a child of the application element, to register the default JBoss Unified Push for Android broadcast receiver.
 It will receive all messages and dispatch the message to registered handlers.

 ```xml
 <receiver